csswizardry/csswizardry.github.com/_posts/2016-08-30-refactoring-css-the-three-i-s.md

 consideration as to where we place the fixes.
 If the fix solves a problem with the layout system itself, it is usually best to place the fix in the layout system’s partial.
-If the fix addresses problems arising from conflicts with legacy code, it is often best to place it in a Shame.css file.
+If the fix addresses problems arising from conflicts with legacy code, it is often best to place it in a [shame.css](http://csswizardry.com/2013/04/shame-css/) file.
 This keeps the legacy fix away from greenfield CSS, meaning it will be much easier to remove once we’ve refactored whatever legacy was causing the problem in the first place.